myogeshchavan97/graphql-fullstack-app/README.md

 3. yarn start
 ```

-Then open another terminal and execute the following command
+Then open another terminal and execute the following commands in sequence

 ```js
 1. cd client
 2. yarn install